Registration Now Closed

 3. The Festival reserves the right to combine or divide classes where numbers warrant.

 4. Correct fees must accompany Festival Registration Forms.
-Payable online.
+Payment is online.

 5. Entrants must provide a typed copy of their selection before their class begins.
-Please label these copies with the student’s name, age and class in the upper right hand corner of the page.
-For 2023, to comply with copyright law, a waiver will need to be signed by either the teacher or the parent to confirm that the book the selection is published in, is in your possession unless it’s in the public domain.
+Please label these copies with the student’s name, age and class in the upper right-hand corner of the page.
+To comply with copyright law, a waiver will need to be signed by either the teacher or the parent to confirm that the book the selection is published in, is in your possession unless it’s in the public domain.
 An electronic version of the published material is acceptable, provided receipts are available as proof of purchase.

 6. Unless otherwise stated, the entrant is expected to perform selections from memory.